 “…many Buddhist sects have fallen into mere dogmatism and ritualism.
 Like every other Esoteric, half-suppressed teaching, the words of the Buddha convey a double meaning, and every sect has gradually come to claim to be the only one knowing the correct meaning, and thus to assume supremacy over the rest.
 Schism has crept in, and has fastened, like a hideous cancer, on the fair body of early Buddhism.”
 (Helena P. Blavatsky, Collected Writings, Vol. 14, pp. 434)

 H.P.
-Blavatsky has been accused in the past, of palming her knowledge off of Csoma de Körös’s Kangyur translations, for the Stanzas, for which not a single proof has been brought forth.
-It is ever so casually mentioned, which we can only trace to a statement of a claimant, and nothing else.
-Unless, she’s an idiot,
+Blavatsky has been said to truly have an intimate knowledge with the doctrine of the Mahayana.
+She has been accused in the past, of palming her knowledge off of Csoma de Körös’s Kangyur translations and Schlagintweit for the Stanzas, for which not a single proof has been brought forth.
+It is ever so casually mentioned, which we can only trace to a statement of the researcher, leaving no source.

 “Of all the existing religious Philosophies, Buddhism is the least understood.
 The Lassens, Webers, Wassilyev, the Burnoufs and Juliens, and even such “eye-witnesses” of Tibetan Buddhism as Csoma de Körös and the Schlagintweits, have hitherto only added perplexity to confusion.
 None of these has ever received his information from a genuine Gelugpa source: all have judged Buddhism from the bits of knowledge picked up at Tibetan frontier lamaseries, in countries thickly populated by Bhutanese and Lepchas, Böns, and red-capped Dugpas, along the line of the Himâlayas.
 Hundreds of volumes purchased from Buriats, Shamans, and Chinese Buddhists, have been read and translated, glossed and misinterpreted according to invariable custom.
 Esoteric Schools would cease to be worthy of their name were their literature and doctrines to become the property of even their profane co-religionists—still less of the Western public.
 This is simple common sense and logic.
 Nevertheless this is a fact which our Orientalists have ever refused to recognize: hence they have gone on, gravely discussing the relative merits and absurdities of idols, “soothsaying tables,” and “magical figures of Phurbu” on the “square tortoise.”
 None of these have anything to do with the real philosophical Buddhism of the Gelugpa, or even of the most educated among the Sakyapa and Kadampa sects.
 All such “plates” and sacrificial tables, Chinsreg magical circles, etc., were avowedly got from Sikkim, Bhutan, and Eastern Tibet, from Böns and Dugpas.
 Nevertheless, these are given as characteristics of Tibetan Buddhism!
 It would be as fair to judge the unread Philosophy of Bishop Berkeley after studying Christianity in the clown-worship of Neapolitan lazzaroni, dancing a mystic jig before the idol of St. Pip, or carrying the ex-voto in wax of the phallus of SS.
 Cosmo and Domiano, at Tsernie.